lcpolinar2030-del/canteenproposal/README.md

 - Ethan Jhan Rosales – 8 - Daffodil
 - Jade Sumaylo – 8 - Daffodil

 ---

-# Canteen Meal Budget Tracker for Dormers

 ## Project About

-The **Canteen Meal Budget Tracker for Dormers** is a simple web system that helps dorm students manage their meal allowance.
-Many dormers receive a **weekly or monthly budget**, but sometimes they overspend without realizing it.
+The **Canteen Meal Budget Tracker for Dormers** is a simple web application designed to help dorm students manage their meal allowance.
+Many dormers receive a **weekly or monthly budget**, but sometimes they overspend without tracking their daily expenses.

-This project allows dormers to **set a budget, record daily canteen expenses, and automatically see their remaining balance**.
-The main purpose of the system is to **help students become more responsible with their money while living in the dorm**.
+This system allows dormers to **set a budget, record daily canteen expenses, and automatically calculate their remaining balance**.
+The main goal of the project is to **help students become more financially responsible while living in the dorm**.

-The system is designed to be **simple, clear, and easy to use**.
-Only important budgeting features are included to avoid confusion.
+The system is intentionally simple so that it is easy to understand and use.

 ---

+# Purpose of the Project

+The purpose of this project is to:

+* Help dormers **monitor their daily meal spending**
+* Prevent students from **overspending their allowance**
+* Encourage **financial discipline and budgeting habits**
+* Provide a **simple and accessible budgeting tool**

+---

+# How It Benefits Dormers

+This system benefits dormers because:

+* They can clearly see how much money they have left.
+* They can control their spending before their allowance runs out.
+* They become more aware of their daily expenses.
+* It reduces financial stress during the week or month.

+---

+# What Was Updated

+The following improvements were made to the project:

+* The system was changed from a general canteen system to a **budget tracker specifically for dormers**.
+* The features were simplified to focus only on budgeting.
+* Complex features like online payments were removed.
+* The code structure was organized more clearly.
+* Ethical considerations were added in the documentation.
+* Simpler Python code was used for better understanding.
+* The README was improved with clearer explanations.

+---

+# Why These Updates Were Made

+These updates were made to:

+* Make the system more **focused and practical for dorm students**.
+* Keep the project **simple and beginner-friendly**.
+* Improve code readability.
+* Make the documentation clearer and more professional.
+* Ensure the project follows **ethical programming practices**.

+---

-# Updated Features
+# System Features

 The system includes: